You don't have to have a magic pair of slippers or own your own place to be able to say 'There's no place like home'.

 Feed your soul and know when to splurge

-One of my biggest weaknesses or as I like to see it, strength, is living in a home that inspires me.
-So...while I've renovated my life, the decision to personally invest into the reno of an apartment I'm leasing has sparked a lot of mixed feedback from my inner circle.
+One of my biggest weaknesses or as I like to see it, strengths, is living in a home that inspires me.
+So...while I've renovated my life (going through a divorce while launching my store), the decision to personally invest into the reno of an apartment I'm leasing has sparked a lot of mixed feedback from my inner circle.
 All too often the feedback is 'why would you spend so much on a house that's not yours?!".
 My response...'because it's my home'.

 In my opinion, it really doesn't matter if you rent or own, if you don't love your home, your missing out.
 It's really that simple.